Joseph Needham and the Spirit of Science in Wartime China

 Needham had planned to focus on the history of science.
 But after seeing such scenes, he felt that moral and material aid could not wait.
 Travelling to Chongqing, he wrote to the British Council, proposing the creation of the Sino-British Science Cooperation Office.
 London approved his idea quickly.
 He then drew up a list of urgent needs based on what he had seen.

-Thanks to the “Hump”, an air route over the Himalayas flown by allied pilot bring much needed supplies to China, scientific materials reached China.
+Thanks to the “Hump”, an air route over the Himalayas flown by Allied pilots brought much-needed supplies to China, and scientific materials reached China.
 They included scientific books, journals, microfilms, and laboratory equipment.
 Chinese universities had lost most of their collections in the war.
-The 6,775 books sent and 167 British science and medical journals on microfilm Needham brought himself were a lifeline.
+The 6,775 books sent and 167 British science and medical journals on microfilm that Needham brought himself were a lifeline.

 During the war, Needham rebuilt China’s link to the global scientific community.
 He even encouraged Chinese scholars to submit their research to leading journals abroad.
 He helped send out 139 manuscripts, and 86 per cent were accepted.
 These papers allowed the world to see China’s scientific achievements and laid the groundwork for postwar cooperation.